-Values of $s_{90}$ for both networks in all cases are shown in Table \ref{s90_comp}.
-In most cases (except for iron at 450~kV) the difference in the smallest segmentable defect between networks is smaller than the confidence interval.
-This serves as an upper estimate for the possible difference in performance.
-Depending on the material and voltage, the relative difference in $s_{90}$ stays between 0\% and 3\% and is unlikely to exceed 5\% even if the fit coefficients are not determined precisely.
+The values of $s_{90}$ for both networks in all cases are shown in Table \ref{s90_comp}.
+In most cases (except for iron at 450~kV) the difference in the smallest segmentable defect between the networks is less than the confidence interval.
+This serves as an upper estimate for the possible performance difference.
+Depending on the material and voltage, the relative difference in $s_{90}$ is between 0\% and 3\% and is unlikely to exceed 5\% even if the fit coefficients are not precisely determined.